Jit-Roy/Mindmate/README.md

 ## 🎯 **Core Philosophy**

-Mindmate believes that **most people need genuine human connection and support**, not immediate referrals to professionals.
+MyBro believes that **most people need genuine human connection and support**, not immediate referrals to professionals.
 It acts like:

 - A **protective older brother** who won't let you give up
 - A **passionate friend** who fights against your depression